Comcast/php-legal-licenses/CONTRIBUTING.md

 or change the behavior of the application.
 We encourage you to sketch your approach in writing on a relevant issue (or creating such an issue if needed) before starting to code, in order to save time and frustration all around.

+Also please add you name and or Github username to the `Contributors.md` file at the end of the `Code Authors` and `Issue Authors` (if you also submitted an Issue).

 ## Commit messages
 ---------------